Lightyear nabs $13M Series A as online network procurement takes shape – TechCrunch

 It seems like everything is being pushed online now, but network procurement stubbornly has remained an in-person or phone-based negotiation.
-Lightyear, an early stage New York City startup decided to change that last year, and the company announced a $13.1 million Series A today.
+Lightyear, an early-stage New York City startup, decided to change that last year, and the company announced a $13.1 million Series A today.

 The round was led by Ridge Ventures with participation from Zigg Capital and a slew of individual investors.
 Today’s investment comes on the heels of a $3.7 million seed round last October, bringing the total raised to $16.8 million.